Boric Acid Vaginal Suppositories: Everything You Need to Know

 Thrush symptoms can include itching, discomfort, thick (cottage cheese-like) vaginal discharge, burning when urinating, and pain during sex.

-Boric Acid suppositories are useful as a treatment for recurrent vaginal yeast infections that keep occuring despite antifungal treatment.
+Boric Acid suppositories are useful as a treatment for recurrent vaginal yeast infections that keep occurring despite antifungal treatment.
 Boric acid is highly effective for thrush resistant to fluconazole and for diabetics who have a more persistent type of thrush. eg Non Albicans, Glabrata etc

 Boric Acid suppositories are also an effective treatment for Bacterial Vaginosis (BV) which is the result of an imbalance of “good” and “harmful” bacteria in the vagina.
 We typically experience BV when our pH is disrupted. eg after our period and sexual activity etc.